 Wall Shape – The shape of a tent’s walls is generally the best indicator of its livability.
 The more vertical the walls, the more vertical space available.

 Doors – How many doors do you need?
-While small families can get away with one, those camping in larger groups might want a tent with more.
+While small families can get away with one, those camping in larger groups might benefit from a tent with two or more.

 Windows – Tent windows do more than give you a view of the great outdoors.
 They also let in light and improve ventilation.
-The light let in from windows can make a tent seem larger.
+Extra light can make a tent seem larger.